hspaans/python-6502-emulator/README.md

 Learning how processors work also gives the possibility to understand why certain applications are so slow and how to optimize them, but also how to start doing security research by writing a fuzzer to find vulnerabilities.
 Lets start with the basics and write a simple 6502 emulator before we start with the assembly language.

+The [Introduction](#introduction) chapter is mainly based on the **6502 Instruction Set Guide** by [Andrew John Jacobs aka BitWise](https://github.com/andrew-jacobs) and full credit goes to him.
+Sadly he passed away in 2021 and I copied his work as a reference as his website is no longer available.

 ## Introduction

 ### The 6502 basic processor?